adityajain10/foot365-live-streaming-chatbot-prediction-app-on-aws/README.md

 ## 4. Technology Stack
 ### Front end:
-•	HTML
+•	HTML<br>
-•	CSS
+•	CSS<br>
-•	Bootstrap
+•	Bootstrap<br>
-•	JQuery
+•	JQuery<br>

 ### Back end:
 •	Python<br>
 •	Node<br>

 ### AWS Services used:
-•	Cognito & IAM for Authentication, Security Management,
+•	Cognito & IAM for Authentication, Security Management<br>
-•	S3 for Static Web Hosting, Data Storage,
+•	S3 for Static Web Hosting, Data Storage<br>
-•	API Gateway for routing and configuring business logic
+•	API Gateway for routing and configuring business logic<br>
-•	Lambda for incorporating modular logic functionality
+•	Lambda for incorporating modular logic functionality<br>
-•	SQS and SNS for queuing and notification services
+•	SQS and SNS for queuing and notification services<br>
-•	Sagemaker for match predictions using ML
+•	Sagemaker for match predictions using ML<br>
-•	EC2 for Kafka (with Apache Avro) for live score update
+•	EC2 for Kafka (with Apache Avro) for live score update<br>
-•	DynamoDB and ElasticSearch for database & indexing.
+•	DynamoDB and ElasticSearch for database & indexing<br>
-•	Lex for Chatbot application to provide recommendations
+•	Lex for Chatbot application to provide recommendations<br>
-•	Cloudwatch for monitoring, trigger and analytics
+•	Cloudwatch for monitoring, trigger and analytics<br>

 #### AWS Managed Kafka
 Amazon Managed Streaming for Kafka (Amazon MSK), a fully managed service that made it easy for build and run Foot365 app that used Apache Kafka to process streaming data.
 Amazon MSK provided us the control-plane operations and lets you use Apache Kafka data-plane operations, such as those for producing and consuming live score data.